Venous Drainage of the Head and Neck

 - Venous drainage of the brain and meninges: Supplied by the dural venous sinuses.

 - Venous drainage of the scalp and face: Drained by veins synonymous with the arteries of the face and scalp.
-These drain into the internal and external jugular veins.
+These empty into the internal and external jugular veins.

 - Venous drainage of the neck: Carried out by the anterior jugular veins.